 The CA must have backup capability sufficient to lock out input, finish any pending actions, and record the state of the equipment automatically before lack of power or air conditioning causes a shutdown.
-The repositories (containing CA Certificates and CRLs) must be provided with uninterrupted power sufficient for a minimum of six (6) hours of operation in the absence of commercial power, to maintain availability and avoid denial of service.

 5.1.4 Water Exposures

 CA facilities must be constructed, equipped and installed, and procedures must be implemented, to prevent floods or other damaging exposure to water.
 Potential water damage from fire prevention and protection measures (e.g., sprinkler systems) are excluded from this requirement.